robisim74/qwik-speak/docs/tutorial-routing.md

 };
 ```
 Here we are doing two things:
-- first we assign to the response the value of the `lang` parameter or the default one.
+- first we assign to the response the value of the `lang` parameter.
 This way it will be immediately available to the library;
 - secondly, if `lang` parameter is not defined we redirect based on the locale saved in a cookie (which we will set later) or based on the user's language if available.
 Note that we are on the server, and we need to get these values from the request headers.

 ## Adding Qwik Speak